International Activities Grant

 REQUEST FOR PROPOSALS

-2013 International Activities Grant Guidelines
+2016-17 International Activities Grant Guidelines

 The University of Nevada, Reno Office of the Provost has allotted special funds to enhance and promote the development of curricula, programs, research, and other creative efforts that have a significant international dimension.
-The grant program gives special consideration to proposals that produce meaningful results that contribute to the international strengths of the University of Nevada, Reno.
+The grant program gives special consideration to proposals that produce meaningful results that contribute to the international strengths of Nevada, Reno.
 Its highest priority will be to provide exploratory funding for projects that promise significant future developments involving international activities.

 Any Nevada, Reno faculty member with academic or administrative rank, holding at least a 0.5 full-time equivalent appointment, is eligible to apply for these funds.
 Faculty can only apply for and receive one award per year.
 Although applicants may receive grants in consecutive years, those who have not previously received an IAG will have higher priority.

 Proposals for up to $3,000 will be considered for funding.
 Projects will typically be funded for one year only and must be initiated and completed by August 31, 2017.
 Any extension must be approved by the by the International Activities Committee.
 The funds cannot be used retroactively (i.e. for expenses incurred prior to the award.)